Ovenbird: Description

-Range and ecology
+Distribution and habitat

 Their breeding habitats are mature deciduous and mixed forests, especially sites with little undergrowth, across Canada and the eastern United States.
 For foraging, it prefers woodland with abundant undergrowth of shrubs; essentially, it thrives best in a mix of primary and secondary forest.
 Ovenbirds migrate to the southeastern United States, the Caribbean, and from Mexico to northern South America.
 The birds are territorial all year round, occurring either singly or (in the breeding season) as mated pairs, for a short time accompanied by their young.
 During migration, they tend to travel in larger groups however, dispersing again once they reach their destination.

 In winter, they dwell mainly in lowlands, but may ascend up to 1,500 m ASL e.g. in Costa Rica.
 The first migrants leave in late August and appear on the wintering grounds as early as September, with successive waves arriving until late October or so.
 They depart again to breed between late March and early May, arriving on the breeding grounds throughout April and May.
 Migration times do not seem to have changed much over the course of the 20th century.

-This bird seems just capable of crossing the Atlantic, as there have been a handful of records in Norway, Ireland and Great Britain.
-However, half of the six finds were of dead birds.
+This bird is an infrequent vagrant of Europe, with five individuals reported this century on the Azores and a handful of records in Norway, Ireland, and Great Britain.
 A live ovenbird on St Mary's, Isles of Scilly in October 2004 was in bad condition, and died despite being taken into care.
+Ovenbirds are also regular vagrants in California.

+Behaviour and ecology

+Food and feeding

 Ovenbirds forage on the ground in dead leaves, sometimes hovering or catching insects in flight.
 This bird frequently tilts its tail up and bobs its head while walking; at rest, the tail may be flicked up and slowly lowered again, and alarmed birds flick the tail frequently from a half-raised position.
 These birds mainly eat terrestrial arthropods and snails, and also include fruit in their diet during winter.

+Breeding

 The nest, referred to as the "oven" (which gives the bird its name), is a domed structure placed on the ground, woven from vegetation, and containing a side entrance.
-The female usually lays 4-5 eggs speckled with brown or gray.
-Only the female incubates, for 11-14 days.
+The female usually lays 4–5 eggs speckled with brown or gray.
+Only the female incubates, for 11–14 days.
 Young are altricial and are fed by both parents.
-First flight is at 8-11 days of age.
+First flight is at 8–11 days of age.

 The placement of the nest on the ground makes predation by snakes, red squirrels, and chipmunks (Tamias) a greater concern than for tree-nesting birds.
 Chipmunks have been known to burrow directly into the nest to eat the young birds.
-The female can perform a distraction display, simulating a crippled bird, when a potential predator is in the vicinity of the nest.
+The female can perform a distraction display, simulating an injured bird, when a potential predator is in the vicinity of the nest.

 The ovenbird is vulnerable to nest parasitism by the brown-headed cowbird (Molothrus ater), which is becoming more plentiful in some areas.
 However, the ovenbirds' numbers appear to be remaining stable.
 Altogether, it is not considered a threatened species by the IUCN.